404noahfound/TimeBender-ICS/readme.md

 This project allows you to convert a plain text schedule into an ICS file that can be imported into various calendar applications such as Google Calendar or Apple Calendar.

+## Install

+Please note that you will need to install the icalendar package for this script to work.
+You can install it using pip:

+`pip install icalendar`

 ## Input Format

 The input should be a plain text file with the following format: